 Treatment aims to lower your HbA1c to below a target level which is usually agreed between you and your doctor.
-Ideally, the aim is to maintain your HbA1c to less than 48 mmol/mol (6.5%) but this may not always be possible to achieve and the target level of HbA1c should be agreed on an individual basis between you and your doctor (for example, by increasing the dose of your medication, etc).
+The ideal target for many people is to maintain your HbA1c to less than 48 mmol/mol (6.5%) but higher target levels - eg, 53 mmol/mol (7.0%) - may be more appropriate.

 Lifestyle - diet, weight control and physical activity

-You can usually improve your sugar (glucose) control if you:
+You can usually improve your blood sugar (glucose) control if you:

 - Eat a healthy balanced diet.
 Your practice nurse and/or a dietician will give details on how to eat a healthy diet.
 The diet is the same as recommended for everyone.
 The idea that you need special foods if you have diabetes is a myth.
 Basically, you should aim to eat a diet low in fat, high in fibre and with plenty of fruit and vegetables.